margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

 ## Industry 2.0 ##
-I am a highway girl.
-I love to pray when I drive.
-My thought moves slowly.
 The white and brown trucks remind me of modern-day horse and buggy cars.
-I have the freedom to process information.
-I can hear the beauty of the sounds.
-I open my eyes to new people in roadside hotels and at gas stations.
-I cherish the order and harmony of all the cars driving together through mid-day traffic.
-I remember the long drives from VA through TN and back down to NC.

 The internet is the new highway to Truth.
 Anything and everything can be uncovered, discovered, and captured.